This article was updated on May 8th, 2026 to include: Additional competitors, more recent customer reviews, and pricing updates.

 👍 Pros:

-• No-code automation: No technical expertise required.
-Automate repetitive billing, metering, and revenue processes quickly and easily.
+- No-code automation: No technical expertise required.
+Automate repetitive billing, usage metering, and revenue processes quickly and easily.

 👎 Cons:

-💰 Pricing: Starts at $399 per month.
+💰 Pricing: Paid plans start at $699 per month.
 White glove migration and onboarding included.
+Free tier available for smaller teams.

 Why choose Alguna?